Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

 Note that the bound~\eqref{VW bound} holds as long as we only contract fermions at distinct spacetime points~$x$ and~$y$.
 These ``connected diagrams'' consist of a single fermion loop in a bosonic background that has not yet been path-integrated over (see figure 3a in~\cite{Vafa:1983tf}).\footnote{~This is not the same as the (strictly perturbative) notion of a sum over all connected Feynman diagrams in the full theory, with dynamical fermions and photons.} This is inescapable as long as the current~$J_\mu^I$ is charged under a global symmetry that is only carried by fermions, but not the gauge bosons~$a$ (or other bosonic fields that may be present) over which we subsequently path-integrate.

+It is interesting to apply this bound to the~$SU(2)_f$ currents~$J^{1}_\mu \mp i J_\mu^2$, which carry~$U(1)_f$ charges~$\pm 2$.
+It implies that they create a particle of mass~$\gtrsim m$.
+Note that these currents are explicitly broken when~$m \neq 0$, and -- in the scenario of section~\ref{introsquasheds3} -- spontaneously broken at~$m = 0$, where they create the two NGBs parametrizing the $\mathbb{CP}^1$ base~$\vec n$ of the squashed~${\t S}^3$ sigma model.
+Comparing with~\eqref{mdotnintro}, we see that the coefficient~$C$ that appears there must be non-zero in the limit~$\vec m \to 0$.

-If this is not the case, we must also consider fermion contractions at the same spacetime point, leading to ``disconnected diagrams'' consisting of two fermion loops, with one current attached to each loop (see figure 3b in~\cite{Vafa:1983tf}).
+If instead we consider a current that is neutral under all global symmetries that are only carried by fermions, we must also consider fermion contractions at the same spacetime point.
+This leads to ``disconnected diagrams'' consisting of two fermion loops, with one current attached to each loop (see figure 3b in~\cite{Vafa:1983tf}).
 These need not exponentially decay at long distances.
 Precisely this important loophole can in principle arise in QED$_3$, as already emphasized in \cite{Vafa:1983tf, Vafa:1984xh}.
-We now review this phenomenon, while adding some quantitative observations (closely related to the Chern-Simons terms~\eqref{qfqmCSterms}) along the way.
+We now review this phenomenon, while adding some comments related to the Chern-Simons terms~\eqref{qfqmCSterms} along the way.

 \paragraph{Possible Mixing of~$U(1)_f$ and~$U(1)_m$ Symmetries:}